Global Options

 Use a predefined network profile for host-level filtering.
 When set, outbound traffic is routed through a localhost proxy that only allows connections to hosts in the profile.

 Enable credential injection for a named service via the reverse proxy.
 The service must be either a built-in service (openai, anthropic, gemini, google-ai) or defined as a custom credential in your profile.
-Credentials are loaded from the system keyring under the nono service name, or from 1Password when the profile’s credential_key is an op:// URI.
+Credentials are loaded from the system keyring under the nono service name, from 1Password when credential_key is an op:// URI, or from Apple Passwords on macOS when credential_key is an apple-password:// URI.

 OPENAI_BASE_URL, ANTHROPIC_BASE_URL, etc. in the child environment so SDKs route through the proxy automatically.